ucsb-cs148-w24/project-pj07-datingalgorithm/team/contributions/CONTRIBS.md

 I wrote the back end code and someo of the front end code for the chat screen.
 I also created tests (component, unit) for the app.
 I also helped out when other's asked for help on code.

 ## Emre
+I designed the welcoming home screen with the project name, and the motto and built the sign-in button and the code that only accepts UCSB students to the app.
+Helped others with their problems too.
 ## Koray

 ## Palvi Sabherwal